 - The government of Malaysia took issue with Unclyclopedia's entry on the country.
 It's not certain if they were displeased with the site while thinking it's a for-real or a parody.

 - There is a wide-spread rumor found around the web that says that TV Tropes features works pages for at least anime series that are completely fraudulent.
 The "series" in question contain so many of the stereotypical anime tropes and they are described in such a fanboyish way that its impossible to actually tell these pages from the ones featuring real anime series.
 Presumably, this is meant as tropers engaging in Self-Deprecation.
 Ironically, it's also possible that this rumor is another example of this trope.
-This may be based on Ichiban No Tempura, a fake anime mentioned in the "Just for Fun" section, which at one point was mistaken for real and a troper added it to the Sliding Scale of Anime Obscurity page.note Or possibly it could be inspired by TV Tropes The Webcomic, a "webcomic" purportedly starring Trope-tan and being highly Troperiffic, with all the references to its nonexistence being concealed in spoiler tags.
+This may be based on Ichiban No Tempura, a fake anime mentioned in the "Just for Fun" section, which at one point was mistaken for real and a troper added it to the (now-defunct) Sliding Scale of Anime Obscurity page.note Or possibly it could be inspired by TV Tropes The Webcomic, a "webcomic" purportedly starring Trope-tan and being highly Troperiffic, with all the references to its nonexistence being concealed in spoiler tags.
 Regardless, it means that this example actually has some basis in fact.

 - The now-defunct website marryourdaughter.com was a website purporting to sell teenage girls (some as young as 13) to prospective husbands (provided they submitted a "suitable" proposal).
 It was presented as a way for parents to earn some money, get rid of Bratty Teenage Daughters, and as a way for fundamentalists to marry daughters off Biblically.
 The website was all a hoax, intended to point out inconsistencies in US marriage laws regarding age of consent and such.